Agoric/documentation/main/REPL/sharingService.md

 4. They call `validate(sharedMap)` on the returned object.
    - If it's a valid `sharedMap`, then you and they have a private channel.
-   - If invalid, then someone else must have grabbed the name first, and you can discard that one and try  again. **tyg todo: This doesn't make sense.
-The map name would seem to validate whether or not someone else is already using it**
+   - If invalid, then someone else must have grabbed the name first, and you can discard that one and try  again.
+   - Note that you only get the object if you're the first to request it.
+Otherwise, someone beat you to it.
-5. Once you and others have a reference to the same valid `sharedMap` object, either of you can call `addEntry(key, value)` to store an object, which the other party can retrieve with `lookup(key)`.
+5. Once you and another have a reference to the same valid `sharedMap` object, either of you can call `addEntry(key, value)` to store an object, which the other party can retrieve with `lookup(key)`.